 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This reduces the extent of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also demands less natural gas to produce the same volume of heat compared to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This reduces the amount of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also demands less natural gas to produce the same rate of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces